Lowe's Toolbox for Education FAQ's

 A: No, your group will not be required to use Lowe's products to complete your project with the Toolbox grant.
 Lowe's would certainly appreciate the business but they understand that some of the materials for specific projects would not be available through Lowe's.
 The committee will, however, take into consideration how your project fits the Lowe's brand.

 Q: Will our local Lowe's store offer us any assistance in completing our project?

 A: The ability of Lowe's to offer volunteer assistance will vary from store to store.
 This assistance is limited to some Lowe's employees volunteering their time to help with the labor involved and does NOT include any donation or discount on materials.
 Please contact your local Lowe's manager for more information on how they can be involved.

 Q: When will we be notified if we have won?

 A: All applicants will be notified of their status via email approximately 3 months after the application deadline.
 When submitting an application, the contact email address included should be for a contact that will be available throughout the grant process.

-A: There are typically two Lowe's Toolbox for Education grant cycles in a school year.
-The spring 2018 deadline is 11:59pm EST on February 9, 2018.
-The fall 2018 deadline is 11:59pm EST on September 28, 2018.
+A: The spring 2019 deadline is 11:59pm EST on February 8, 2019.
 Lowe's reserves the right to close the application process if 1500 applications are received.

 Q: May more than one application be considered from any one school during the same grant cycle?